 In their paper titled, “A Manager and an AI Walk into a Bar: Does ChatGPT Make Biased Decisions Like We Do?”
 Chen et al. found that ChatGPT is often unable to replicate effects that characterize customer behavior, like the sunk cost fallacy.
 People continue bidding on an item even after the price has gone beyond what it's worth, just because they want to win the bid.
 There is no hierarchy in their responses – how do you understand what’s important and what’s not?

 Even though you have all these things crossed off your checklist, integrating synthetic users into your existing systems can prove to be difficult.
 Technical and data problems aside, convincing skeptical stakeholders about their usefulness might be your biggest challenge.
-Worse, your company might get accustomed to using synthetic customers for user research and not want to invest in the real thing.
+What’s worse, your company might get accustomed to using synthetic customers for user research and not want to invest in the real thing.

 A synthetic user is a digital profile created to test out software, websites, or services.
 It acts like a real user, doing things like clicking, searching, or even buying stuff.
 This lets developers see how things hold up under different conditions and spot any issues before real people use it — making sure everything runs smoothly for the actual users.